New York State Law

 S 2.30 Training requirements for peace officers.

-prescribed by the municipal police training council and by his employer,
+the municipal police training council and a portion of which shall be

-shall be comprised of subjects, and the hours each is to be taught, that
+the hours each is to be taught, that shall be required of all types or

-shall be required of all types or classes of peace officers.
-The hours
+classes of peace officers.
+The hours of instruction required by the

-of instruction required by the municipal police training council shall
+municipal police training council shall not exceed one hundred eighty,

-not exceed thirty-five, unless a greater amount is either required by
+unless a greater amount is either required by law or regulation, or is

-law or regulation, or is requested by the employer.
+requested by the employer.

 comprised of subjects, and the hours each is to be taught, relating to